 Sample was recruited by several schools and chose Bucknell because he wanted to do it all: compete in Division I athletics, begin his journey toward becoming a sports psychologist and pursue his dream of competing in the Tokyo Paralympics.

-In June 2021, Sample learned that he had qualified for Team USA's Paralympics roster, fulfilling a promise he made to his grandmother.
+That last dream became a reality when Sample competed in the Tokyo Paralympics, fulfilling a promise he made to his grandmother.
 Kathy Sample, who raised Rayven since he was 4 months old, died on the day he arrived at Bucknell to begin his first semester.

 As the fall of 2020 progressed and Sample began meeting his hallmates and teammates, he opened up to some of them about losing the woman who was his biggest fan both on and off the track.